 HONORABLE MENTION: On September 7th, in 1934 : James ‘Little Milton’ Campbell Jr was born in Memphis, Tennessee (stage name: Little Milton).
 He electrified the Blues, wrote songs, played guitar, appeared in the Stax documentary Wattstax, and had over 25 full Length LPs to his resume.
 He’s recorded for several labels as well: Chess, Trumpet, Checker, Malaco & Stax to name a few.
 There’s more info on him in the August 4th Today, on Vinyl post.

 On September 7th, in 1946, female lead vocalist for the Bernard Edwards & Niles Rogers Disco, Funk, Soul collective Chic & very close friend of Luther Vandorss-Alfa Anderson was born in Augusta, Georgia.
 Before joining Chic through a referral from Vandross, she sang with Cannonball Adderley, Nat Adderley, Quincy Jones, Odyssey, Major Harris, Ray Barretto, Herbie Mann, Nat Adderley and numerous others.
+Her sultry vocals can be heard on several LPs.
 She's 72 today!

 On September 7th, in 2002: Aretha Franklin’s big sister Erma Franklin (Erma Vernice Franklin, later Garrett) returned home due to throat cancer in Detroit, Michigan.
 Much like her little sister, Erma sang Gospel for her father Reverend C. L. Franklin, and later sung secular music as well.
 She had 2 full length LPs and over 10 singles, one of which would chart-Piece of My Heart.
 She said she didn’t recognize Janis Joplin’s cover of her song because of the vocal arrangements.
 She also sang back up on Aretha’s RESPECT.
 She was 64.